ovhlabs/knowledge-base/en/_posts/2015-08-10-how-to-manage-solutions-using-runabove-manager.markdown

 # How to delete a solution

-On the IOT solutions page click on the trash icon on the right of the table.
+On the IoT solutions page click on the trash icon on the right of the table.

 ![solution-row](/kb/images/2015-08-10-how-to-manage-solutions-using-runabove-manager/solution-row.png)